 Racing Drones are more about components than features, Popular aerial photography drones like the DJI Phantom, have automatic stabilization features and batteries that can last 25 minutes, You are unlikely to find these type of features on a racing drone.

-After take off, it’s the pilots skill that keeps it flying, Most racing drones are designed for 5 minutes of hard racing, which saps batteries really fast.
+After take off, it’s the pilots skill that keeps it flying, Most racing drones are designed for 5 minutes of hard racing, which saps battery life really fast.

-Drone manufacturers are introducing New sizes and features all the time, For instance, The xCraft Rogue that features a powerful rear “booster” motor, the Rogue can achieve speeds exceeding 100 mph (160 km/h)!
-It flys like a regular racer, but with the flip of a switch, the Rogue kicks in it’s rear booster motor.
+The xCraft Rogue features a powerful rear “booster” motor, the Rogue can achieve speeds exceeding 100 mph (160 km/h)!
+It fly’s like a regular racer, but with the flip of a switch, the Rogue kicks in it’s rear booster motor.